fallen-icarus/cardano-swaps/README.md

 #### `Close` Redeemer
 The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all assets from the swap address, this includes any utxos with reference scripts.
 This option also allows the owner to selectively "close" swap positions at his/her address by removing them from the swap address.

-The purpose of this redeemer is to also allow the user to stop their swap address from being executable by removing his/her reference script.
+The purpose of this redeemer is to allow the user to stop their swap address from being executable by removing his/her reference script.
 This would close all swap positions, even if there are utxos still at the swap address.
 This is also how the deposit is recovered (since it is stored with the reference script).

 In the case the user would like to completely close their swap address by removing his/her reference script, there is also a check to make sure the beacon is burned.
 This is to prevent "dead" swaps from being broadcasted to other users.